 ii Probationary periods

-The law authorises the hiring of new, indefinite-term employees on a probationary basis.
-Employees properly classified as executives, professionals or administrators are subject to an automatic 12-month probationary period and all other employees are subject to a nine-month probationary period, unless a shorter period is agreed between the employee and the employer.
+The law authorises the hiring of new employees for an indefinite term on a probationary basis.
+Employees properly classified as executives, professionals or administrators are subject to an automatic 12-month probationary period.
+All other employees are subject to a nine-month probationary period, unless a shorter period is agreed between the employee and the employer.
 Generally, during the probationary period, the employer may discharge, or terminate the contract of, an employee without cause and without responsibility for the severance payment established by Act 80.
 The termination cannot be for discriminatory reasons.

 iii Establishing a presence

 A foreign company may not hire employees in Puerto Rico without being officially registered with the Department of State of the Commonwealth of Puerto Rico.
 Companies engaged in trade or business in Puerto Rico must register with the Department of State and having an employee may qualify as conducting trade or business.
 However, a company may hire an independent contractor and, depending on the nature and extent of the duties performed by the contractor, the entity may not need to register with the Department of State.

 The concept of a permanent establishment is not defined by the Puerto Rico Internal Revenue Code of 2011, as amended.
 Thus, tax presence in Puerto Rico is determined by whether a business is engaged in trade or business, or case by case in connection to fixed or determinable annual or periodic income.
 Accordingly, a corporation engaged in trade or business in Puerto Rico is subject to the normal tax on corporations pursuant to the Puerto Rico Internal Revenue Code.